FRANCHISE RESOURCE CENTER

 Here's how it works: A master franchisee helps the overall franchise company by recruiting franchisees to open units within a specific territory.
 The master

-agreement with the franchisor may state that you will receive 50% of the franchise fee and 50% of the royalty fees for each unit sold within your territory.
-You will
+Revenue sharing is negotiable but master franchisers can expect to receive 50% of the franchise fee and 50% of the royalty fees for each unit sold within their

 Advantages of a Master Franchise